lifesailor/lifesailor.github.io/_posts/2019-01-23-kaggle-data-science-정리-2.md

 ---
-title: How to Win a Data Science Competition - Week 4 정리(Hyperparameter Tuning)
+title: How to Win a Data Science Competition - Week 4 - Hyperparameter Tuning
 categories:
   - kaggle
 tags: